 The first burst of the Castle series, Bravo, was detonated from a coral reef in Bikini Atoll on 1845 GCT, February 28, 1954.
-The resulting cloud of radioactive debris reached to feet The tropopause at this time was at about 54,000 feet,
+The resulting cloud of radioactive debris reached to 114,000 feet with the base of the mushroom at about 60,000 feet.
+The tropopause at this time was at about 54,000 feet, so that the mushroom of the cloud was entirely in the stratosphere.
 The low-level easterly trades extended to about 6,000 feet, with light westerly winds increasing with altitude to a maximum of about 40 knots at 35-40,000 feet, extending to the base of the stratosphere.
 Easterly winds prevailed throughout the stratosphere to the highest altitude reached by the meteorological observations, about 100,000 feet.
 Winds at this level were easterly at about 50 knots.